Skip to main content

 Testing and diagnosis of DORV

-In some cases, double outlet right ventricle is diagnosed prenatally.
-The Fetal Heart Program at Children's Hospital can monitor both baby and mother throughout the pregnancy and create a plan for labor and care after the birth.
-CHOP has its own delivery unit, on the same floor as cardiac operating rooms and cardiac patient care units.
-Newborns can be in the care of pediatric cardiologists and specially trained cardiac nurses immediately.
+In some cases, double outlet right ventricle is diagnosed while a child is still in the womb.
+The Fetal Heart Program at CHOP can monitor both you and your child throughout your pregnancy and create a plan for labor and care after the birth.
+CHOP has its own delivery unit for healthy mothers carrying babies with known birth defects.
+Here, newborns are cared for by pediatric cardiologists and specially trained cardiac nurses immediately following birth.

 Treatments for double outlet right ventricle

-Medications may be necessary early on to help the heart function better prior to and after surgical intervention.
-However, double outlet right ventricle requires open heart surgery.
+DORV requires open heart surgery.
+Medication may also be necessary early on to help the heart function better before and after surgical intervention.

-Surgeons have a variety of methods to repair this heart defect, depending on the anatomy (structure) of the child’s heart.
-Sometimes they use a patch made of a synthetic fiber called Dacron to create a tunnel (called a baffle) through the VSD (the hole between the right and left ventricles).
-The tunnel connects to the aorta.
+Surgeons have a variety of methods to repair this heart defect, depending on the anatomy (structure) of your child’s heart.
+Sometimes a patch made of a synthetic fiber is used to create a tunnel (called a baffle) through the VSD (the hole between the right and left ventricles).
+The baffle connects to the aorta.
 This means all of the oxygenated blood from the left ventricle is channeled through the right ventricle into the aorta, without mixing with the deoxygenated blood in the right ventricle.

 In other cases, surgeons reverse the double outlet right ventricle by detaching the aorta from the right ventricle and reattaching it to the left ventricle.
 They also move the coronary arteries to the new aorta and close the VSD.
-This surgery is called the arterial switch.
+This surgery is called the arterial switch operation.

 In other cases, the left or right ventricle will be too small or malformed to ever function correctly.
-Surgeons will reconfigure the heart and circulatory system so that the heart functions with one ventricle (pumping chamber), instead of two.
-This is called Fontan circulation and requires three open heart surgeries, called staged reconstruction.
-The procedures include the Norwood procedure, hemi-Fontan or Glenn operation, and Fontan procedure.
+Surgeons will reconfigure the heart and circulatory system so that the heart functions with one ventricle (pumping chamber).
+This type of surgical management requires multiple open-heart surgeries, called staged reconstruction.

 Outlook for DORV

-Because of enormous strides in medicine and technology, today most children born with double outlet right ventricle go on to lead productive lives as adults.
+Because of enormous strides in medicine and technology, most children born today with double outlet right ventricle go on to lead productive lives as adults.
 Some patients won’t experience additional heart problems after surgery.
-However, in some cases, problems with the heart valves, heart rhythm or the baffle may occur, and additional surgeries or catheterization procedures may be required.
+However, in some cases, problems with the heart’s valves, heart rhythm or the baffle may occur, and additional surgeries or catheterization procedures may be required.

 Follow-up care for DORV

-In addition, as a group, children with complex congenital heart defects who have had open heart surgery as infants are at a higher risk for neurodevelopmental issues when compared to children without congenital heart defects.
-The Cardiac Center at CHOP created the Cardiac Kids Developmental Follow-up Program to provide evaluation, screening and clinical care for children with complex congenital heart disease who are at risk for neurodevelopmental problems.
+Children with complex congenital heart defects who have had open heart surgery as infants are at a higher risk for neurodevelopmental issues when compared to children without congenital heart defects.
+CHOP’s Cardiac Kids Development Follow-up Program provides evaluation, screening and clinical care for children with complex congenital heart disease who are at risk for neurodevelopmental problems.

 Into adulthood

-The Philadelphia Adult Congenital Heart Center, a joint program of Children’s Hospital of Philadelphia and Penn Medicine, meets the unique needs of adults who were born with heart defects.
+Our pediatric cardiologists follow patients until they are young adults.
+The American College of Cardiology has recommended that all adults with CHD be seen regularly at regional ACHD centers.
+The Philadelphia Adult Congenital Heart Center, a joint program of CHOP and Penn Medicine, meets the unique needs of adults who were born with heart defects.

 Why Choose Us